comunica/comunica/packages/sparqlee/README.md

 [spec](https://www.w3.org/TR/sparql11-query/#func-bnode)

 Blank nodes are very dependant on the rest of the SPARQL query, therefore, we provide the option of delegating the entire responsibility back to you by accepting a blank node constructor callback.
-If this is not found, we will use uuid (v4) to generate definitely unique blank nodes of the shape `blank_uuid`.
+If this is not found, we create a blank node with the given label, or we use uuid (v4) for argument-less calls to generate definitely unique blank nodes of the shape `blank_uuid`.

 `bnode(input?: string) => RDF.BlankNode`